mu-box/microbox-docker-forklift/README.md

 # Forklift

-The forklift image provides utilities to facilitate lifting and dropping archived Docker images from a Nanobox warehouse.
+The forklift image provides utilities to facilitate lifting and dropping archived Docker images from a Microbox warehouse.

 #### Usage